-Joshua Chévere Cohen is the founder, editor-in-chief, and creative director of Josh Travels Sometimes.
-A writer with degrees in both English Literature and History, Cohen brings a poetic, darkly humorous, and helplessly Europhile perspective the world of travel writing.
+Joshua Chévere Cohen is the founder and namesake of Josh Travels Sometimes.
+A writer with degrees in both English Literature and History, amateur fencer, and feline aficionado, Cohen brings a poetic, darkly humorous, and helplessly Europhile perspective to the world of travel writing.

-- Bagelmania Serves Up the Best Bagels in Las Vegas
+- Eat Where the Locals Eat in Las Vegas

 - How to Get to Warner Bros.
 Harry Potter Studio Tour from London (+ Photo Gallery)

 - The Keats-Shelley House in Rome: Take into the Air My Quiet Breath